orkan/winamp/README.md

 Displays Winamp playlists

 ### > vendor\bin\winamp rebuild
-Will scan and fix all entries from Winamp playlists.xml or any provided playlist file (*.m3u).
-There are 4 stages of validating each entry:
+Scan and fix all entries from Winamp playlists.xml or any provided playlist file (*.m3u).

+## Validation
+There are 4 stages of validating each playlist entry:

 ```
 a) Check that the entry points to an existing file.
 If not, then: